scepterb/bens-guide/content/Explanations/Java_Info/passing-functions-into-commands.md

 // Create an InstantCommand that runs the drive forward at half speed Command driveHalfSpeed = runOnce(() -> { drivetrain.arcadeDrive(0.5, 0.0); }, drivetrain);
 ```
----
-These two methods are pretty verbose, so see [[overview#Clean Code]] for other ways we define commands if you want.